 For example, you can use them to warm up your sound, by giving them more character and not too harsh a type of sound, and you can also go the other way round, e.g creating an in-your-face, crunchy type of effect.
 Anyways, it is up to you how you use it, let's go over the best free and paid distortion effect VST plugins of the year 2020.

 Please use the table of contents to navigate around!

 The first giant on our list is the Trash2 distortion plugin by renowned Izotope, this new version is built to feature an entirely new sonic architecture, with optimized performance, pristine sound quality, and better support for modern hosts & formats.

 Let's deep dive into Trash 2 main features:

-Ideally, you'll want to use distortion for your guitar or perhaps basses, well, that's an old story, you can use it for your drums, synths, woodwinds and more as long as it musically connects the rest of the element in the mix.
+Ideally, you'll want to use distortion for your guitar or perhaps basses, well, that's an old story, you can use it for your drums, synths, woodwinds, and more as long as it musically connects the rest of the elements in the mix.